shanmuk-anipaddi/Goals_List/README.md

 # Goals_List
-COurse Goas List or Can be use as Todo list
+Course Goal List or Can be use as Todo list